-In order to determine the percentage of the payment period

-completed, the number of days attended in the payment period is divided by the total days in the payment period.
+In order to determine the percentage of the payment period completed, the number of days attended in the payment period is divided by the total days in the payment period.
 For the purpose of this formula, days mean all calendar days, and therefore include weekends and holidays.
-Only scheduled breaks of 5 days or more and approved leave of absences are excluded.
+Only scheduled breaks of 5 days or more are excluded.